5 Reasons for Breast Pain

 Do you want to know why you have breast pain?
 Many factors are associated with this bothersome symptom.
 However, it rarely indicates a severe problem.
 In this article, learn more about this issue.

+If your breasts hurt, you might wonder what the cause is.
 Breast pain, known in medical terms as mastalgia, is when the breasts become more sensitive to pressure or friction.
 It may also be a sudden, abnormal pain, although this could also be normal at the end of the menstrual cycle or during pregnancy.
-Do you have breast pain?

 The pain may manifest in one or both breasts or even in the axillary region.
 The intensity of the discomfort is variable and there are many possible explanations for it.
 In addition, as a publication in BMJ Clinical Evidence points out, it affects up to 70% of women at some point in their lives.

 Breast pain is a frequent reason for medical consultation among women.
 One of the reasons is the concern regarding breast cancer.
 However, contrary to what many think, this symptom in itself isn’t a sign of this disease.